How Many Feet Are in 84 Inches? A complete walkthrough

 Beyond the Calculation: A Deeper Dive into Unit Conversions

 Understanding the why behind the calculation is just as important as getting the right answer.
 The process we followed exemplifies a broader concept in mathematics and science: unit conversion.
 Unit conversion is the process of changing a measurement from one unit to another without changing its value.
-We achieved this by dividing the total inches by the number of inches in one foot.
+Here's the thing — we achieved this by dividing the total inches by the number of inches in one foot.
 This division essentially counts how many "groups" of 12 inches (one-foot units) are present within the total 84 inches.

 Practical Applications: Where You Might Use This Conversion